great-expectations/jsonforms-antd-renderers/README.md

 - We use [semantic release](https://github.com/semantic-release/semantic-release) to version & release our package, so make sure your commits adhere to the [conventional commit format](https://semantic-release.gitbook.io/semantic-release#commit-message-format)

-### Testing package locally
+### Testing the package locally

-- Run pack: `pnpm pack`
+- Create an installable tarball file from this directory: `pnpm pack`
-- If you previously installed the package, you may need to remove it first: `yarn remove @great-expectations/jsonforms-antd-renderers` and clear cache: `yarn cache clean`
+- If you previously installed the package, you may need to remove it first: `npm uninstall @great-expectations/jsonforms-antd-renderers` and possibly clear your package manager's cache
-- Install the package in your project: `yarn add /path/to/jsonforms-antd-renderers-0.0.0-semantic-release.tgz`
+- Install the package in your project: `npm install /path/to/jsonforms-antd-renderers-0.0.0-semantic-release.tgz`